EvenLegion/Helix/apps/arbiter/README.md

 ## Bot How-To

 -   Event commands: see `docs/event-commands.md` for a step-by-step guide to `/event start`, `/event add-vc`, and `/event stop`.
+-   Rank sync: see `docs/rank-sync.md` for how `/rank sync` works, formatting rules, and dev-mode outcomes.

 ## Developer Docs